 One of the most popular lodging options in Morocco is the riad which is a traditional house or palace with a central courtyard.
 For an authentic experience, consider renting a riad for at least part of your stay, and live like a local à la Casablanca.

 For more luxury accommodations, the Four Seasons Casablanca boasts an oceanfront location only 10 minutes or so from the city center.
 An elegant spa, outdoor pool, chic lounge, and three restaurants are only a sampling of the amenities you’ll enjoy when not exploring all that Casablanca and Morocco has to offer.

-Since Mr. Bogart was born in good ole NYC, you can honor his legacy by heading to Brooklyn Bar Casablanca which features classic city vibes and a wide array of cocktails, a perfect place to kick back after a full day of sightseeing and exploring.
+Since Mr. Bogart was born in good ole New York City, you can honor his legacy by heading to Brooklyn Bar Casablanca which features classic city vibes and a wide array of cocktails—a perfect place to kick back after a full day of sightseeing and exploring.

 Where to Visit

 During your stay in Morocco, you’d be remiss to not visit some of the top tourist attractions.
 For a comprehensive experience, consider at least one full-day tour throughout the city and beyond, such as the Full Day Casablanca and Rabat Private Tour.
 With a personal driver as your guide, you’ll motor near Rick’s Café before visiting and touring the Hassan II Mosque, the city’s Corniche, and historic landmarks before heading to Rabat, where you’ll experience even more of the neighboring city.